aa-fiu-classes/cnt-4713-web/project-2.md

 ## Environment Setup

-The best way to guarantee full credit for the project is to do project development using a Ubuntu 16.04-based virtual machine.
+The best way to guarantee full credit for the project is to do project development using a Ubuntu 18.04-based virtual machine.

 You can easily create an image in your favourite virtualization engine (VirtualBox, VMware) using the Vagrant platform and steps outlined below.

 ### Set up Vagrant and create VM instance

-**Note that all example commands are executed on the host machine (your laptop), e.g., in Terminal.app (or iTerm2.app) on OS X, cmd in Windows, and console or xterm on Linux.
+**Note that all example commands are executed on the host machine (your laptop), e.g., in Terminal.app (or iTerm2.app) on macOS, cmd in Windows, and console or xterm on Linux.
 After the last step (`vagrant ssh`) you will get inside the virtual machine and can compile your code there.**

 - Download and install your favourite virtualization engine, e.g., [VirtualBox](https://www.virtualbox.org/wiki/Downloads)